Michael Weiss (journalist): Background

-Weiss was born to a Jewish family and educated at Townsend Harris High School, a public magnet high school in Flushing, Queens in New York City, from which he graduated in 1998, followed by Dartmouth College in 2002 with a B.A. in History.
+Weiss was educated at Townsend Harris High School, a public magnet high school in Flushing, Queens in New York City, from which he graduated in 1998.
+He then went to Dartmouth College where he obtained a B.A. degree in History in 2002.

 Career

 Journalism

 Weiss spent his early career as a war reporter covering the Syrian revolution for news publications including The Daily Telegraph, Foreign Affairs, and Foreign Policy.
 He was on the ground in Aleppo in 2012, just days after the city fell to the rebels.

 In 2013, Weiss launched The Interpreter, an online magazine that translates and analyzes Russian media.
 He has been its editor-in chief since launch.

 Weiss worked as a contributing editor at The Daily Beast until 2017, where he focused on world affairs and culture.

 He started contributing to CNN in 2015, and joined the network full time in April 2017 as an investigative reporter for international affairs.

 Weiss was part of the team that launched New Lines Magazine, an international affairs magazine, in October 2020.
 He is a contributing editor for the magazine.

 Weiss currently serves as the editor-in-chief of the English edition of The Insider, which specializes in Russia related investigative journalism, fact-checking and political analytics.
-A 2024 investigation into Havana Syndrome, conducted by The Insider in collaboration with the U.S. network CBS and the German news magazine Der Spiegel, led to senators calling for the case to be reopened in a joint letter to U.S. President Joe Biden.
+A 2024 investigation into Havana syndrome, conducted by The Insider in collaboration with the U.S. network CBS and the German news magazine Der Spiegel, led to senators calling for the case to be reopened in a joint letter to U.S. President Joe Biden.

+Working frequently in collaboration with international outlets such as Der Spiegel, Le Monde, Delfi and Re:Baltica, Weiss has led several high-profile exposés into Russian intelligence operations and political interference:

+In early 2024 Weiss co-authored a joint investigation with Delfi Estonia, Re:Baltica, and Expressen revealing that Tatjana Ždanoka, a long-serving Latvian Member of the European Parliament, had been an operative for the Russian Federal Security Service (FSB) for at least two decades.